zzzprojects/sqlbulkcopy-tutorial/docs2/pages/troubleshooting/type-a-cannot-be-converted-to-type-b.md

 You execute the method WriteToServer, and the following error is thrown:

-> The given value of type String from the data source cannot be converted to type int of the specified target column.'
+> The given value of type String from the data source cannot be converted to type int of the specified target column.

 ```csharp
 var dt = new DataTable();